Darshan808/Sign-Ease/README.md

 3. Once a green bleep appears next to your username, you can start showing the hand signs.
 4. The shown hand signs will be transcibed as English text on the caption section.

+#### For any Queries, Contact the project maintainer:
+Darshan Poudel, pranishpoudel10@gmail.com